-- Records of customer ID and transaction data can be retrieved quickly and without delay. - Where the firm routinely relies on checks done by a third party (for example, a fund provider relies on an IFA's checks), it requests sample documents to test their reliability.

-- The firm keeps customer records and related information in a way that restricts the firm's access to these records or their timely sharing with authorities. - A firm cannot access CDD and related records for which it has relied on a third party.
+Examples of good practice Examples of poor practice Records of customer ID and transaction data can be retrieved quickly and without delay.
+Where the firm routinely relies on checks done by a third party (for example, a fund provider relies on an IFA's checks), it requests sample documents to test their reliability.
+The firm keeps customer records and related information in a way that restricts the firm's access to these records or their timely sharing with authorities.
+A firm cannot access CDD and related records for which it has relied on a third party.
 This breaches the ML Regulations.

-Significant proportions of CDD records cannot be retrieved in good time.

-- The firm has not considered whether a third party consents to being relied upon. - There are gaps in customer records, which cannot be explained.
+Significant proportions of CDD records cannot be retrieved in good time. • The firm has not considered whether a third party consents to being relied upon. • There are gaps in customer records, which cannot be explained.